Persian clothing: Court Dress

-The seven types of Achaemenid court headwear mentioned are as follows: Type I.1 was a simple, twisted headband worn by the royal guard; Type I.2 was a circlet or fillet, commonly worn by Elamites and many Persian soldiers; Type I.3 was a wider fillet used by soldiers, royal attendants, and mythical heroes, often decorated with floral embroidery or metal appliqué; Type I.4 was a long scarf of wool, linen, or silk wrapped tightly around the head or neck, with only the facial center exposed (bashliq/tiara/kyrbasia).
-This type appears on figures like the royal towel bearer and various stairway attendants; Type I.5 was a plain cylindrical hat worn by royalty and featured in the "Treasury relief"; Types I.6 and I.7 were shorter and taller fluted hats respectively, strongly associated with Persian dignitaries.
-Both I.6 and I.7 were types of the mītra, a term used by Herodotus.

-The primary royal crown of the Achaemenid Empire was the mitra, a tall, cylindrical or fluted symbolic headdress often referred to as a “semi-crown” or “helmet-crown.”
+The mitra was the primary royal crown of the Achaemenids, a tall, cylindrical or fluted symbolic headdress often referred to as a “semi-crown” or “helmet-crown.”
 It resembled a stylized cylinder with 18 to 22 vertical flutings or ribs and was secured with a cloth band (ribbon or turban) tied around it.
 Though appearing ceremonial, this structure was tightly bound and firmly seated on the wearer’s head.
 In artistic depictions, especially on reliefs from Persepolis—the cylinder is often shown worn by the Shah and high-ranking individuals during official ceremonies.
 In wartime, a sturdier version was fashioned for the king, functioning like a helmet or protective headgear, distinguishing it from general noble headwear.
 This war-version was likely made of bronze or hard leather, showing durability and symbolic authority.

-Women's clothing

 The primary garment of women, similar to men, was the Persian robe.
 The robe could vary in form: some versions lacked diagonal front folds, while others had broad panels falling behind the back like a cape, possibly gathered or tied.
 Hair was typically worn long and fastened with a wide barrette, while headgear ranged from decorated tiaras and diadems to bordered veils and serrated headscarves, though full veiling was uncommon among noblewomen.
 Accessories included neckbands, bracelets, penannular earrings, and, in domestic contexts, perfume birds and incense burners.
 Decorative elements such as dog-tooth borders, gold embroidery, spangles, and stitched trims embellished the robes, and silk or light wool, dyed in Mesopotamian fashion, was likely used.
 While the robe could be adapted for different occasions, its consistent structural complexity and ornamental detail made it a clear marker of class, hierarchy, and ceremonial function within the empire's upper stratum, distinguishing noblewomen from flower-carrying attendants or handmaidens, who wore simpler versions and often lacked ornate tiaras.